• Skip to Content

 Niños de Guatemala

-Niños de Guatemala (NDG) is a Dutch-Guatemalan NGO whose aim is to assist in breaking the cycle of poverty and fostering empowerment in Ciudad Vieja, Guatemala by providing education and social services to children from low-income families.
-NDG operates three schools that provide high quality education to 385 children (and growing every year).
-Speaking Spanish is not required, however, having some knowledge of the language will be helpful.
+Niños de Guatemala (NDG) is a Dutch-Guatemalan NGO whose aim is to assist in breaking the cycle of poverty and fostering empowerment in Guatemala by providing education and social services to children from low-income families.
+NDG operates two primary schools and a middle school that provide high-quality education to 530 children (and growing every year).
+Speaking Spanish is not required; however, having some knowledge of the language will be helpful.

 This internship in Antigua, Guatemala has possibilities of projects within: